-Mentee Init Mentor Init Date

-Appearance and professionalism

-Classroom management (time, discipline, schedule,

-classroom setup)

-Curriculum and curriculum mapping

-Testing: SRI, SMI, DIBELS, Aimsweb, Pathways to

-Reading, State assessments

-Building policies and procedures (regular education

-duties, schedule work times)

-Chain of command/protocol

-Grades (if applicable) progress reports

-Reporting attendance, lunch, etc.

-Staff development procedures and timelines (using

-KEEP)

-Copies and office use

-Requesting Leave, professional leave, sub plans, sick

-days

-Emergency plans and procedures

-Parent-teacher Conferences and IEP expectations

-Checking out and refueling school vehicles

-Field trips

-Schedule observation of mentee with conference

-How to conduct an evaluation: initial, re-evaluation

-Data collection for the IEP

-IEP writing
+Mentee Mentor Date Transcript of Monthly Meetings and Topics: August and September Appearance and professionalism (Building norms for Dress Code) Classroom management (time, discipline, schedule, classroom setup) Review curriculum that addresses: Reading, Written Expression, Math, and Social/Emotional Needs Testing: SRI, SMI, DIBELS, Aimsweb, Pathways to Reading, State assessments Building policies and procedures (regular education duties, schedule work times) Chain of command/protocol Grades (if applicable), progress reports Reporting attendance, lunch, etc. Staff development procedures and timelines (using KEEP 2) Register for KEEP 2 (By the end of the first week in Sept.) https://apps.ksde.org/authentication/login.aspx YouTube Tutorial On Registering for the KEEP 2 Review KEEP 2 Rubric with Mentor Complete KEEP 2 Self Assessment and Select Goals (By the end of the second week in Sept.)
+Evaluatee Self Assessment Evaluatee Setting Goals Identify three students to collect data for KEEP2 Contact Supervising Assistant Director to schedule Preconference for KEEP 2 Copies and office use Requesting Leave, professional leave, sub plans, sick days Emergency plans and procedures Parent-teacher Conferences and IEP expectations Checking out and refueling school vehicles Field trips Schedule observation of mentee with conference (to be completed in September) September Mentee Observation Form Log into WebKIDSS and print a procedural dates report How to conduct an evaluation: initial, re-evaluation Data collection for the IEP IEP writing

 Leading an IEP meeting

 How to schedule an IEP meeting

+Schedule first IEP with Mentor in attendance

+Attend your Mentor's IEP and Observe

 How to report Emergency Safety Intervention

 Who to contact if a student has a crisis

 Strategies to build relationships

+Review procedures for monthly time cards (yours and how to collect, review, and send in time cards for paraprofessionals